 Coreen Morsink Biography

 Coreen Morsink (b.1971) is a Canadian/Greek composer focussing on music springing from Ancient Greek sources.
 She uses ancient Greek music theory and philosophy as a base of inspiration for her new music.
 Her pieces use compositional techniques which combine old and new with exploration into microtonality, unusual tuning systems and multiphonics.
 Her microtonal composition The 12-1 Preludes for prepared piano is part of the CD This is Tomorrow Calling on Demerara Records.
 Her compositions have been presented by the Allegri String Quartet, violinist Mizuka Yamamoto and quarter-tone alto flautist Carla Rees in conferences held at Goldsmiths University of London and the University of Leeds.
 Her composition for solo cello Conversations with a Rose was a finalist in the Sorodha Composition Competition in Belgium (2014) and premiered by Sigrid Vandenbogaerde.
 Her composition …catharsis… for organ was premiered by Kevin Komisaruk in Indianapolis USA in April 2016 and Play Songs for quarter-tone alto flute, cor anglais and bass clarinet premiered by the rarescale trio in London UK May 2016.
 In June 2016 her song cycle for The Theban Plays with texts from Sophocles were premiered as part of the Greek Tragedy production at St. Catherine’s, Athens Greece.
 On October 27, 2016 PhD Candidate Ivan Yanikiev gave a paper about her latest work There was a Time for flute ensemble at the Bulgarian Academy of Science’s Cultural Integration, Transfers, Signs of Memory international conference.
-This work was premiered in February in Athens, Greece by the rarescale Flute Academy and will have its British premiere in May 2017 in London.
+This work was premiered in February in Athens, Greece by the rarescale Flute Academy and had its British premiere in May 2017 in London.
+Her Symphony No. 1, the “Agreekment” was premiered in Sofia, Bulgaria in July 2017 by the 432 Chamber Orchestra, conducted by Ivan Yanakiev.

 Coreen is currently music teacher at St. Catherine’s British School in Athens, Greece and has also been a lecturer of music at undergraduate and Master’s degree level at the University of Indianapolis, Athens Campus.
 She is an examiner of music performance for the International Baccalaureate programme.